hydroflux/python-guides/0_virtual_environment_setup/virtual_environment_setup.md

 A virtual environment give you the freedom to experiment with different packages, libraries, & frameworks (etc.) without fear of making any changes to your computer's global state.
 When you're done with your virtual environment, you can delete it without any lasting repercussions.

+Along with experimentation, proper use of virtual environments ensures that when you switch projects, you can simply create a new virtual environment without any concern of affecting the packages installed in other virtual environments.

 As someone who originally learned Python through trial and error, rather than any formal education on the subject, knowledge of virtual environments and how to create & use them would have saved me a lot of time and headache early in my career.

 The venv module provides support for creating lightweight “virtual environments” with their own site directories, optionally isolated from system site directories.